Old Town Hall, Usk

 The Old Town Hall (Hen Neuadd y Dref Brynbuga) is a municipal building in Old Market Street, Usk, Monmouthshire, Wales.
-The structure, which is now used as the local club of the Royal British Legion, is a Grade II listed building.
+The structure, used as the local club of the Royal British Legion, is a Grade II listed building.

 History

 The first municipal building in the town was a market hall in Twyn Square which was completed in the late 14th century.
 After the building in Twyn Square became dilapidated, Henry Herbert, 2nd Earl of Pembroke offered to provide land on a site some 400 yards to the southwest of the original building and a new market hall was erected there in 1598.

 The current building was commissioned as a replacement for the 16th century structure by the then-lord of the manor, Henry Somerset, 5th Duke of Beaufort, whose seat was at Raglan Castle, in the mid-18th century.
 He paid for the construction and, as owner, received the market tolls.
 This new single-story building, which formed the southern block of the existing complex, was designed in the neoclassical style, built in rubble masonry and was completed in 1771.
 The design involved a symmetrical main frontage with five bays facing onto Old Market Street; it was arcaded, so that markets could be held.
 A meeting was held in the town hall to draw up a petition to the UK Parliament to demand the abolition of the slave trade in March 1792.

 The structure was extended northwards, at the expense of Henry Somerset, 6th Duke of Beaufort, by the creation of a narrow single-story northern block of six bays, in 1816.
 Both blocks were augmented again by the creation of extra floors in 1835.
 The extra floor on the southern block, which was erected to accommodate a lofty council chamber for the burgesses, was fenestrated by five segmentally-headed sash windows and five distinctive oculi overlooking Old Market Street.
 Meanwhile, the extra floor on the northern block, which involved a central section of four bays which was slightly projected forward and pedimented, was fenestrated by plain sash windows.